maxpiva/Nancy.Rest.Module/README.md

 ## History

+**1.4.3-Beta**: Removed bugs, published nugets.
 **1.4.3-Alpha**: First Release

 ##WARNING

-THIS IS AN ALPHA VERSION, use at your own risk.
+THIS IS AN BETA VERSION, so far it works on my machine ;)

 ## TODO